 … subsequently resulting in more sales via Alexa.

-Because in the end, we all want to avoid a decline in conversions because of this:
+Because in the end, you want to avoid a decline in conversions because of your products being not available.

 3. Focus on Availability and the Buy Box